BRACE trial

 PhD Opportunities

 If you’re interested in being part of the world’s largest study on the off-target effects of BCG vaccine, you’re in the right place.
-Based at the Murdoch Children’s Research Institute, the BRACE trial has some exciting clinical and immunological PhD projects.
+Based at Murdoch Children’s Research Institute, the BRACE trial has some exciting clinical and immunological PhD projects.

 International Principal Investigators from 36 sites